COVID-19 and Homelessness Resource Guide

 P.O.
 Box 5234

 Janesville, WI 53547-5234

-Staff will be working remotely, but will be accessible by phone and e-mail.
+Staff are meeting individuals in person at the Job Center, but still are working remotely, about 30% of the time and are then accessible by phone, Zoom and e-mail.
 For individuals interested in enrolling in programs, they can leave a message for:

 Aging and Disability Resource Center (ADRC) of Dane County